Everybody likes to get a good deal on their new car, and there’s no exception when it comes to leasing. That is what we’re here for, after all!

 When taking out a lease, you’re automatically getting a great deal on the areas you’re covered for.
 Road tax is included in your car lease monthly payments, and you’re covered by a full manufacturer’s warranty.

-Unfortunately you can’t always get everything, and insurance cover is rarely included as standard in the price of your lease deal.
+Unfortunately you can’t always get everything, and insurance cover is rarely included as standard in the cost of your lease deal.

-Much like other add-ons such as total care maintenance packages, breakdown cover, and servicing, insurance is an additional cost on top of your monthly rental.
+Much like other add-ons such as total care maintenance packages, breakdown cover, and servicing your lease car, insurance is an additional cost on top of your monthly rental.
+You'll need to pay for lease car repairs out of your own pocket.

 Some lease companies will offer a combined deal that includes insurance, which although isn’t usually much cheaper, does mean you have just one monthly payment coming out for your car.